 For more information on compressor attack and release times, check out my article Dynamic Range Compression: Attack & Release Controls.

 What is the knee of a compressor?
-The knee of a compressor refer to the transition point around the threshold of the compressor where the output becomes attenuated versus the input.
-A hard knee offers a more distinct triggering of the compressor while a soft knee allows for a smoother and more gradual transition to compression.
+The compressor’s knee refers to the transition point around the compressor’s threshold where the output becomes attenuated versus the input.
+A hard knee offers a more distinct triggering of the compressor, while a soft knee allows for a smoother and more gradual transition to compression.

 To best understand the knew of a compressor, let’s have a look at the following illustration of the input vs. output graphs: